PavlyukVadim/criticaster.io/src/pages/posts/js-dictionary/index.md

 #### ```Debouncing```

-An optimization technique that enforces that a function not be called again until a certain amount of time has passed without it being called (execute this function only if N milliseconds have passed without it being called).
+An optimization technique that enforces that a function not be called again until a certain amount of time has passed without it being called (execute this function only if N milliseconds have passed without it being called):

 <details>
   <summary>🔎 debounce implementation ...</summary>